SAP/openui5-docs/docs/What_s_New_in_OpenUI5_1_85_eeb5bd9.md

 **Special Messaging Support for Visually Impaired Users**

 The `sap.ui.core.InvisibleMessage` class is no longer experimental.
 This class is used to programmatically expose dynamic content changes that can be announced by the screen reader.
-For more information, see [sap.ui.core.InvisibleMessage](sap_ui_core_InvisibleMessage_b9a7d6f.md), the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.core.InvisibleMessage) and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.ui.core.InvisibleMessage).
+For more information, see [Invisible Messaging](Invisible_Messaging_b9a7d6f.md), the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.core.InvisibleMessage) and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.ui.core.InvisibleMessage).